-- complete and submit a candidacy application form to the Commission office, and host a candidacy visit from a Commission representative(s).
+- complete and submit a candidacy application form to the Commission office

 Technical and Career Schools and Centers

-A school considering Application for Candidacy with the New England Association of Schools and Colleges Committee on Technical and Career Institutions (CTCI) should first consult with Bruce Sievers, Associate Director of the Commission at email@example.com.
+A school considering to apply for candidacy with the New England Association of Schools and Colleges Committee on Technical and Career Institutions (CTCI) should first consult with Bruce Sievers, Associate Director of the Commission, firstname.lastname@example.org.

 An institution must first be licensed to operate in one of the six New England states and demonstrate that it meets the Commission's Eligibility Requirements.
 The process begins with an in-person interview with Commission staff.
 The length of time to candidacy depends on a number of factors, including how long the institution has been in operation and the results of its on-site evaluations.
 Once candidacy is achieved, an institution must progress to accreditation within five years.

 To become a CTCI Candidate for Accreditation or be considered for accredited status, an institution must meet and maintain the following Eligibility Requirements: